-Secure email gateways can scan inbound emails for malicious content, making sure they’re safe to open.
+Secure email gateways can scan inbound emails for malicious content before they reach the inbox.

 How Does a Secure Email Gateway Work?

-Secure email gateways protect multiple users by using features like content filtering, malware protection, and encryption to block email-based threats.
+Secure email gateways protect multiple users by using features such as content filtering, malware protection, and encryption to block email-based threats.

-They work in different ways based on their features, focusing on inbound or outbound security threats.
+They work in different ways based on their features, focusing on inbound or outbound security.

 Inbound Secure Email Gateways